lucasromerodb/google-realtime-app/README.md

 Afortunatelly, google had created [Clasp »](https://developers.google.com/apps-script/guides/clasp).
 It is an open-source tool, separate from the Apps Script platform, that lets you develop and manage Apps Script projects from your terminal rather than the Apps Script editor.

-- in the root folder create a new folder `mkdir clasp`
+- In the root folder create a new folder `mkdir clasp`
-- then go to this folder `cd clasp`
+- Then go to this folder `cd clasp`
-- ok, open your terminal and install Clasp with `npm install @google/clasp -g`
+- Ok, open your terminal and install Clasp with `npm install @google/clasp -g`
-- login to the Clasp CLI `clasp login`
+- Login to the Clasp CLI `clasp login`
-- don't create a new script, we need to clone an existing project script.
+- Don't create a new script, we need to clone an existing project script.
 Open the Apps Script project (browser) created in the previous section and go to `File > Project properties` then copy the `Apps Script ID`
-- back to the terminal we need to clone the project `clasp clone <scriptId>`
+- Back to the terminal we need to clone the project `clasp clone <scriptId>`
 - For ES6 features, we need to write our scripts with Typescript.
 Then change the extension of your scripts files from `*.js` to `*.ts`

 > We will deploy our scripts with Clasp CLI later.